Second Avenue Subway

-The Second Avenue Subway (internally referred to as the IND Second Avenue Line by the MTA and abbreviated to SAS) is a New York City Subway line that runs under Second Avenue on the East Side of Manhattan.
+The Second Avenue Subway (internally referred to as the IND Second Avenue Line by the MTA and abbreviated to SAS) is a New York City Subway line which runs under Second Avenue on the East Side of Manhattan.
 The first phase of this new line, with three new stations on Manhattan's Upper East Side, opened on January 1, 2017.
-The full Second Avenue Line, if and when it will be funded, will be built in three more phases to eventually connect Harlem–125th Street in Harlem to Hanover Square in Lower Manhattan.
+The full Second Avenue Line (if funded) will be built in three more phases to eventually connect Harlem–125th Street in East Harlem to Hanover Square in Lower Manhattan.
 The proposed full line would be 8.5 mi and 16 stations long, serve a projected 560,000 daily riders, and cost more than $17 billion.